Bulgaria

 Morning: Breakfast

 Presentation of the Balkan Heritage Field School and collaborative universities & institutions, the project and the participants.
 Ice-breakers.
-Site's sightseeing and an orientation walk.
+Sightseeing tour of Deultum and an orientation walk.

 Afternoon: Lectures